Transfer:

-Investing the time and money to Convert Film 8mm Film to Digital is not a trivial project, especially if you have chosen a high quality, professional service.
+The time and money investment to convert 8mm film is not trivial, especially if you choose a high-quality, professional service.
 Choosing the right way to store digitized film is doubly important and have implications on how they can be used.

 What is the Next Format for Video

 People have converted 8mm film to VHS and other videotape formats, only to convert them to DVD a few years later, and are now faced with converting them to digital.
-What can possibly be next?
+What can be next?
 There is good news and bad news.
 The bad news first: yes, you will have to convert your video again.
-The good news: once converted to a digital format, your videos will be convertible via computer programs very quickly at very low cost if not free in the future.
-Whatever format is next will be closely related to today’s digital formats making it a radically more simple conversion than from videotape today.
-The ‘conversion’ may actually be transparent, meaning that it will happen real time as you watch the video without even knowing it.
+The good news: once converted to digital, videos will be converted via computer easily and at a low cost.
+The next format will be closely related to today’s digital formats and much simpler to convert than today’s.
+Future “conversion” may be transparent, happening in real time as you watch the video.

 Sharing Digitized 8mm Film

-If you choose the 8mm film to DVD conversion option, sharing requires physically giving the DVD or a copy of it to all interested people.
-This can either be tedious by sharing one copy that is passed from person to person over time or expensive when a copy is made for everybody to have their own copy.
+If you choose the 8mm film to DVD conversion option, sharing requires physically giving DVD copies to all interested people.
+Sharing one copy passed from person to person becomes tedious, or expensive when copies are made for everybody.

 While simpler to share a single USB with people, who each make a copy onto their computer before copying it to the next friend’s computer.
 Again, a copy can be easily made of the USB (or external hard drive) and given to all parties.